 Learn more about the Interest Ranker 2.0 Listener to collect customer interest data.

-Scoring allows you to add a score to a profile property based on a points-based system.
-The points scored are based on the visitor's behavior, which includes viewing content, clicking something, coming to your website from a specific referring URL and landing on a URL that contains a specified string.
-You can create segments that target visitors who have scored a certain number of points for a property in their profile.
+You can use Scoring listers in BlueConic to add a score to a customer profile property based on a points-based system.
+The points scored are based on the customer's behavior, which includes viewing content, clicking something, coming to your website from a specific referring URL, and landing on a URL that contains a specified string.
+You can create real-time customer segments to target customers who have scored a certain number of points for a property in their profile.

 Learn more about Scoring Listeners in BlueConic.